LukasOlivier/portfolio-v2/content/blog/11-Nuxt-setup-2025.md

 # Setting Up a Nuxt 3 Starter Project

-Nuxt 3 is a powerful framework for building modern web applications with Vue.js.
-In this guide, we’ll go through setting up a Nuxt 3 project, installing essential modules, and following best practices to ensure a clean and efficient development process.
+Nuxt 3 is a robust framework designed for building modern web applications using Vue.js.
+This guide will walk you through the process of setting up a Nuxt 3 project, installing essential modules, and adhering to best practices to maintain a clean and efficient development workflow.
+You can view the completed project on [GitHub](https://github.com/LukasOlivier/nuxt-starter).

 ## Prerequisites